It can’t be denied that headphones have become a mainstay in everyone’s lives.

 Just like any Bose product, the comfort component in the Bose QuietComfort 15 was properly incorporated into the model.

 Once you buy it, I guarantee you can expect A-grade ear cushions and headband padding to keep a relaxing and enjoyable listening experience for an extended period of time.

 While Bose claims this to be one of the best noise-canceling headphones in town, what REALLY sets the Bose QuietComfort 15 apart from the competition?

 It has a balanced sound output with a powerful bass and piercing treble.

 Additionally, there is minimal sound distortion even while listening to music at high volumes.
 This ensures more clarity in the listening experience.

 These headphones are ideal for noisy environments.
 The noise-canceling circuit is buried in the right ear cup, with a button to turn it on.

-It would just leave a slight hiss that doesn’t really bother with your quality sound experience.
+It left me with just a slighthiss that doesn’t really bother the quality sound experience.